In this article: Learn which crops are the best onion companion plants to increase your garden harvest, reduce pests, and improve flavor.

 Turnips: Onions can negatively affect the root growth and flavor of turnips.
 If you are growing turnips for the greens, onions can be okay.

 Other Alliums: Growing other alliums closely together can cause more trouble with onion maggots.
 Spreading them through the garden will control the pest.
+This includes garlic.

 Once you have harvested your onions, check out some of the following articles to learn how to store, use, and preserve your harvest!